Line closure for landslip repairs

 Line closure details

-From Saturday 7 to Sunday 15 August 2021 (inclusive) buses will replace trains between Maidstone East and Ashford International stations.
-The timetable for buses during the work in August will be published shortly and there are scheduled to be two buses per hour.
+From Saturday 7 to Sunday 15 August 2021 (inclusive) buses will replace trains between Ashford International and Maidstone East during a nine day closure.

-If you plan to travel on these dates you should allow more time for your journey.
+If you plan to travel on these dates you should leave extra time for your journey.

 You can find more details about timetable changes by selecting the relevant dates in the calendar available on our planned engineering work page.